-The specifics of this proposal idea are up to you.
-Play a game you both love, or make up your own game from scratch.
+This proposal idea at home is perfect if you never miss your weekly game night and enjoy a little bit of friendly competition.
+The specifics are up to you—play a board game you both love, or make up your own game from scratch.
 (We love the idea of creating a trivia game about your relationship history.)
-Once you've started playing, get down on one knee and ask them to marry you—they'll never see it coming.
+Once you've started playing, get down on one knee and ask them to marry you.

-If you both love challenges that are popular on apps like TikTok and Instagram, pretend you're doing one to post online.
-Little do they know, you'll actually propose during the challenge.
-Not only is this a great idea for tech-savvy duos, it's a clever way to capture the whole moment on video without them catching on.
+Does your partner always catch you following the latest TikTok trend?
+For this at-home proposal idea, pretend you're creating another video to post online—little do they know that you're actually about to ask them to marry you.
+Not only is this a great idea for tech-savvy duos, it's a clever way to capture the whole moment on video without your partner catching on.

-There are plenty of ways to involve local business in your at-home proposal.
-Hire a florist to decorate your space with fresh flowers, order food from your favorite restaurant, or hire a local band to Skype in or record a musical performance to enjoy right after you get engaged.
-To make it extra sweet, place an order at a bakery to enjoy dessert after you pop the question.
-(Bonus points if you get your treat decorated with the words, "Will you marry me?")
+Love your neighborhood?
+There are plenty of ways to involve a local business in your at-home proposal.
+Hire a florist to decorate your space with fresh flowers, order food from your favorite restaurant, or hire a local band that you love to FaceTime or record a musical performance specially for your engagement.
+To make the proposal extra sweet, pick up desserts from your favorite local bakery to enjoy after you pop the question.
+(Bonus points if you get your treats decorated with the words, "Will you marry me?")

-Use a resource like The Knot Marketplace to source local businesses—not only will this make for a memorable engagement, it'll give you a head start on finding potential wedding vendors.
+Head to The Knot Vendor Marketplace to source local businesses who specialize in events and special moments—not only will this make for a memorable engagement, it'll give you a head start on finding potential wedding vendors.